-The Dephoure Lab develops and applies quantitative proteomic methods to uncover the roles of cell-signaling pathways in human disease.
+The Dephoure Lab develops quantitative proteomic methods for studying the biological mechanisms of human disease.

 We use high resolution and highly sensitive LC-MS/MS to identify changes in protein modifications, localizations, and abundance in human disease models.
 Most of our projects are focused on cancer and neurodegenerative diseases using cell and mouse models.
 We are experts in the analysis of post-translational modifications, notably phosphorylation, and in the use of multiplexed isobaric tagging reagents for quantification.

 Current projects include:

 The role of autophagy in neurodegenerative diseases, including ALS, AD, FTD, PD.